OpenAEV-Platform/collectors/microsoft-azure/README.md

-# OpenBAS Microsoft Azure Collector
+# OpenAEV Microsoft Azure Collector

 ## Description

-This collector enables OpenBAS to import Virtual Machines from Microsoft Azure subscriptions as endpoints.
+This collector enables OpenAEV to import Virtual Machines from Microsoft Azure subscriptions as endpoints.

 ## Features